-- 1. With all three weapons, defense must be effected exclusively with the guard and the blade used either separately or together. - 2.
+- 1. With all three weapons, defensive actions must be effected exclusively with the weapon. - 2.
 If the handle has no special device or attachment or special shape (e.g., orthopedic), a fencer may hold it in any way he wishes and he may also alter the position of his hand on the handle during a bout.
-However, the weapon must not be either permanently or temporarily, in an open or disguised manner transformed into a throwing weapon; it must be used without the hand leaving the grip and without the hand slipping along the grip from front to back during an offensive action. - 3.
+However, the weapon must not be-either permanently or temporarily, in an open or disguised manner-transformed into a throwing weapon; it must be used without the hand leaving the grip and without the hand slipping along the grip from front to back during an offensive action. - 3.
 When the handle has a special device or attachment or has a special shape (e.g., orthopedic) it must be held in such a way that the upper surface of the thumb is in the same plane as the groove in the blade (in foil or épée) and perpendicular to the plane of the flexibility of the blade in sabre. - 4.
 The weapon must be used with one hand only; a fencer may not change hands until the end of the bout, unless the Referee gives special permission in the case of injury to the hand or arm.

-Coming on guard
+Coming on guard and placing of the fencers

 - 1. The fencer whose number is called first should place himself on the right of the Referee, except in the case of a bout between a right- and a left-hander, if the left-hander is called first. - 2.
-The Referee places each of the two competitors in such a way that the front foot of each is 2 meters from the center line of the strip (that is, behind the "on-guard" lines). - 3.
-Competitors are always put on guard, whether at the beginning of the bout or subsequently, in the center of the width of the strip. - 4.
-When placed on guard during the bout, the distance between the two competitors must be such that, in the point in line position, the points of the two blades cannot make contact. - 5.
-After the scoring of a valid touch the competitors are put on guard in the middle of the strip. - 6.
-If no touch is awarded they are replaced in the position that they occupied when the bout was interrupted. - 7.
-At the beginning of each period (in a direct elimination bout) and of any additional minute of fencing time, the fencers are placed on guard in the middle of the strip. - 8.
+The team which has the greater number of right-handed fencers should be placed on the referee's right.
+If both teams have the same number of right- and left-handed fencers, the team called first should be placed on the referee's right. - 3.
+The Referee places each of the two competitors in such a way that the front foot of each is immediately behind the "on-guard" lines). - 4.
+Competitors are always put on guard, whether at the beginning of the bout or subsequently, in the center of the width of the strip. - 5.
+When placed on guard during the bout, the distance between the two competitors must be such that, in the point in line position, the points of the two blades cannot make contact. - 6.
+After the scoring of a valid touch the competitors are put on guard in the middle of the strip. - 7.
+If no touch is awarded they are replaced in the position that they occupied when the bout was interrupted.

+8. At the beginning of each period (in a direct elimination bout) and of any additional minute of fencing time, the fencers are placed on guard in the middle of the strip.

 The competitors may not be replaced on guard, at their correct distance, in such a way as to place behind the rear line of the strip a fencer who was in front of that line when the bout was halted.
 If he already had one foot behind the rear line, he remains in that position.